overtureLLC/aws_course/milestone_3.md

 	2. Use versioning for the recursive function
 	3. Avoid using recursive code altogether
 	4. Use the API gateway to call the recursive code.

+11. Your team has developed an application that makes use of AWS resources.
+In order to provide frequent releases to the customer, you are required to automate the CI/CD process.
+Which of the following can be used for this purpose?
+	1. Create a Pipeline using AWS CodePipeline.
+Configure a stage for Unit testing as well in the Pipeline.
+	2. Use AWS CodeCommit to host your code repository.
+Use the build tool in AWS CodeCommit to build your pipeline
+	3. Create a Pipeline in the AWS CodeBuild Service
+	4. Create a Pipeline in the AWS CodeStar service

+12. Your company is planning on storing documents in an S3 bucket.
+The documents are sensitive, and employees should use Multi Factor authentication when trying to access documents.
+Which of the following must be done to fulfil this requirement?
+	1. Ensure that Encryption is enabled the bucket AWS server-side encryption
+	2. Ensure that Encryption is enabled the bucket using KMS keys
+	3. Ensure that the a bucket policy is in place with a condition of "aws:MultiFactorAuthPresent":"false" with a Deny policy
+	4. Ensure that the a bucket policy is in place with a condition of "aws:MultiFactorAuthPresent":"true" with a Deny policy

+13. You are developing an application that is going to make use of Docker containers.
+You need to use an orchestration service on the AWS Cloud for managing the application.
+Which of the following service would you use for this purpose?
+	1. AWS Code Deploy
+	2. AWS ECS
+	3. AWS SQS

+	4. AWS Cloudfront

+14. Your team lead has finished creating a build project in the console.
+You have access to run the build but not to access the project.
+You want to specify a different source location for the build.
+How can you achieve this?
+	1. Issue the update project command and specify the new location of the build
+	2. Specify the new location of the build in the buildspec.yml file and issue the update-project command
+	3. Specify the new location of the build in the buildspec.yml file and use the start-build command
+	4. Specify the new location of the build in the buildspec.yml file and use the update-build command

+15. Your company has a set of EC2 Instances and On-premise.
+They now want to automate the deployment of their applications using the AWS Code Deploy tool in AWS.
+Which of the following is not a TRUE complete requirement that needs to be fulfilled for preparation of the servers?
+	1. Ensure both EC2 Instances and On-premise servers have the Code Deploy agent installed
+	2. Ensure both EC2 Instances and On-premise servers can connect to the Code Deploy service
+	3. Ensure both EC2 Instances and On-premise servers are tagged
+	4. Ensure both EC2 Instances and On-premise servers have instance profile attached to them